TaufikAkbar7/todos-typescript/README.md

 # todos-typescript
-create react app with typescript and testing with Jest RTL
+learning typescript and unit testing with RTL Jest